jeffreycwitt/hn202/docs/black-death.md

 ---
-title: "26: The Black Death and its 14th Century Context"
+title: "The Black Death and its 14th Century Context"
 layout: lecture
-description: "26: The Black Death and its 14th Century Context"
+description: "The Black Death and its 14th Century Context"
 readings:
-published: true
+published: false
-date: 2023-04-24
+date: 2024-04-16
-nav_order: 26
+nav_order: 24
 ---